 Luggage limits: There is no luggage limit for this tour.
 However, most airlines restrict you to between 20kg and 25kg for your hold luggage and between 5kg and 10kg for hand luggage.
 Please check with your airline before travelling to the airport.

 Clothing: The climate in Jordan varies widely from hot days in the summer to cool and sometimes wet days in the winter months.
 At night, especially in the deserts, the temperatures can drop quite dramatically.
 So you must pack for cool conditions.
 Formal dress (eg. suits & ties) is not required.
-Modesty rates highly in Jordan, especially for women, so to respect the local culture & people, please ensure all clothes are loose fitting and not revealing.
+Modesty rates highly in Jordan, especially for women, so to respect the local culture and people, please ensure all clothes are loose fitting and not revealing.
 Shorts (not hot-pants) are OK in tourist sites, as are T-shirts, but these should not show too much bare flesh (we suggest that your shoulders should remain covered).
 When visiting any mosques, legs and arms should be covered.